 Our school's E-safety policy shows our commitment to keeping all children safe while using digital media.
 We believe that rigorous online safety policies and procedures are essential to safeguarding children online.

 Pupils at our school often have visitors including Mr Brooks who come to work with them, staff and parents to understand the importance of E-safety.
-Our pupils understand that if a website causes them any concern they should always:
+Our pupils understand that if a website causes them any concern they should always 'zip it, block it, flag it!'
+A phrase they are very confident to use and talk openly about.

 Our pupils regularly complete workshops and training sessions which focus on how to deal with uncomfortable situations and ways to tackle cyberbullying.
 Digital Leaders are used to deliver assemblies and training to their own classes!